 I have been on four cruises now and love it.
 Russell, on the other hand, is hesitant to try it.
 To cruise or not to cruise, that is the question.
 For all of you that have not yet tried cruising, I wanted to share cruise pros and cons so that you can figure out if a cruise vacation is right for you!

-Note: Cruise lines do vary and this is based on my experience with 4 cruises with Royal Caribbean.
+Note: Cruise lines do vary and this is based on my experience on four cruises with Royal Caribbean.
+MSC cruises are another popular option.
 If you have young children, you might want to check out these pros and cons of a Disney Cruise.